Tableau Charts: Bullet Graph

 Adding the two reference lines above and dragging the condition formatting field above to the color tab we have the graph below.

-Kindly you can chose the suitable technique for your assignments.
+You can chose the suitable procedure for your assignments.

 Thanks for reading.